When I was in college, I recorded a lot of the lectures and found the recordings to be incredibly, incredibly useful.

-During my freshmen year, my friends took the piss a bit, but a few of them borrowed the recordings after they’d missed a class and soon everybody realized how useful it was to have an audio recording of the lecture.
+During my freshmen year, my friends took the piss a bit, but a few of them borrowed the recordings after they’d missed a class (instead of my lecture notes) and soon everybody realized how useful it was to have an audio recording of the lecture.
 By the second year, everyone expected (including the professors), that I’d record the lectures and the few times I forgot to carry or switch on my lecture recorder, they were mad at me!
-Go figure!

 Summary: Best Voice Recorder for Lectures